Sudan negotiators are hopeful of deal on new transitional council

 Anti-Bashir opposition groups and protesters who have kept up a sit-in outside the Defence Ministry want a civilian-led transitional council with military representation.

+“I came to support the sit-in for a civilian government because the army ruled Sudan since 52 years and the result is nothing” said Nour el-Dayem Gaafar, a 23-year-old student from South Darfur state who had traveled by bus to the capital.

-Under an umbrella group called the Declaration of Freedom and Change Forces, they met the TMC on Saturday to try to resolve the standoff.
+Under an umbrella group called the Declaration of Freedom and Change Forces, the opposition and activists met the TMC on Saturday in a first joint session to try to resolve their standoff.

 “Today we have taken positive steps and we expect to reach an agreement satisfactory to all parties,” said Ayman Nimir, an opposition negotiator.
 “We expect to receive a response from the military council regarding the formation of a sovereign council within hours.”